agasthik/aws-csa-2017/README.md

   - You can reboot or terminate instance store backed EC2 VMs

-  - You can start , stop , reboot or terminate EBS backed EC2 VMs
+  - You can start, stop, reboot or terminate EBS backed EC2 VMs

   - EC2 instance on instance store is lost if host hypervisor fails.
 Not so with EBS backed instances.